Alberich Mazak

-Alberich Mazak, also Alberik Mazák (1609 – 9 May 1661) was a 17th-century composer from an area then part of the Kingdom of Bohemia.
+Alberich Mazak, also Alberik Mazák (1609 – 9 May 1661) was a Czech-Austrian composer.

 Early life

-Mazak was born in Ratibor to a Czech family.
+Mazak was born in Ratibor in the Kingdom of Bohemia (now Racibórz, Poland) to a Czech family.
 After studying music and philosophy, he entered Heiligenkreuz Abbey in 1631 and was ordained a priest in 1633.

 Works, editions and recordings

 Mazak created more than 300 compositions.
 He wrote masses, litanies, offertories, antiphons, psalms and sacred cantatas.
 The instruments he used most were the violin, the trumpet, the bassoon, the viola da gamba, the cornet and the sackbut.
 His compositions, predominantly motets, collected under the title Cultus harmonicus, were published by him in Vienna, Opus I in 1649, Opus Minus (II) in 1650 and Opus Maius (III) in 1653.
 The last one is missing today.